Concrete Underground Homes

 and they last longer than most traditional homes.

-underground.
-Hail, tornadoes or high winds will not appreciably
+building underground.
+Hail, tornadoes or high winds will

 Even in an earthquake, the ground around the home will vibrate